colmccaffrey/forum/README.md

 *Create user profile with username and image
-*Choose whether to create a new topic or comment on an existing one *Can comment on discussions within topics, or start a new one *Can sort topics by popularity
+*Choose whether to create a new topic or comment on an existing one *Can sort topics by popularity
 *Vote on existing topics
 *Can use the application on mobile devices
-*User can see list of user activity by topics created, discussions joined, comments made
+*User can see list of user activity by topics created and comments made

 **********Potential features***********